h-havenga/The-official-unoffical-NWU-LaTeX-template/README.md

 # The-unoffical-NWU-LaTeX-template

 This is a unofficial LaTeX template for the NWU, I do not own it or take any responsibility for it.

-I assume you know more or less what you're doing if you're on github and using latex.The preamble lives in the /main/nwu_unofficial_latex.tex directory.
+I assume you more or less know what you're doing if you're on github and using latex.

+The preamble lives in the /main/nwu_unofficial_latex.tex directory.
 To compile without any options do:

 ```zsh
 $ cd main
 $ lualatex nwu_unofficial_latex.tex
 ```

-If you have figured things more or less out, have a glossary and bibliography with citations I usually do this compile twice with zsh using -
+If you have figured things out and you have a glossary + bibliography with citations you should compile twice.
+If you use zsh do:

 ```zsh
 $ repeat 2 { makeglossaries nwu_unofficial_latex && bibtex nwu_unofficial_latex && lualatex nwu_unofficial_latex.tex }